maxdribny/wintree/README.md

 # wintree 🌲

-> Tired of using complicated external tree packages with too many options and complicated syntax?
-Try wintree - a fast, simple and easy to use alternative to built-in and third party tree commands for all operating systems.

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/maxdribny/wintree)](https://github.com/maxdribny/wintree/releases/latest)
 [![Go Report Card](https://goreportcard.com/badge/github.com/maxdribny/wintree)](https://goreportcard.com/report/github.com/maxdribny/wintree)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

+Tired of using complicated external tree packages with too many options and complicated syntax?
+Try wintree - a fast, simple and easy to use alternative to built-in and third party tree commands for all operating systems.

-`wintree` is a modern, cross-platform command-line tool for generating directory tree listings.
+> `wintree` is a simple, cross-platform command-line tool for generating directory tree listings.
 Written in Go, it provides a single, dependency-free binary that runs on Windows, macOS, and Linux.
 It's designed to be fast, intuitive, and simple, focusing on the most essential features like advanced filtering and easy output redirection.

 ## Key Features